Sh-abang/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Assignment project for sentiment analysis
-Created via Google Colab
+Project for sentiment analysis.
+Written in python on Google Colab.